Full body dog winter coat on a dog standing in the snow.

 A dog's personality and energy level are just as important as their breed.
 A high-energy dog who spends their winter walks running, jumping, and playing will generate a lot of their own body heat.
 A heavy coat might make them too hot once they get moving.
 A lighter, more breathable jacket might be a better fit, if they need one at all.
 In contrast, a lower-energy or senior dog who prefers a slow, steady pace won't generate as much heat and will benefit from a warmer, more insulated coat.
 Watch for clear signs your dog is cold: shivering, acting anxious, slowing down, or holding up their paws are all clues that they could use an extra layer to stay comfortable on walks.

-Common Mistakes to Avoid When Buying a Winter Coat
+Common Mistakes When Buying a Dog Winter Coat

 Finding the right winter coat is about more than just picking a cute pattern.
 To make sure your dog is comfortable, safe, and actually wants to wear their new gear, let’s walk through a few common mistakes to sidestep.
 Getting it right the first time means more happy winter walks for both of you.